Modeling Object Dissimilarity for Deep Saliency Prediction: Methodology

 \subsection{Global Saliency Encoder}

-Following the state-of-the-art saliency prediction method~\cite{deepgaze2}, to extract global, image-level saliency features, we use the first 16 convolutional layers of a VGG-19 network~\cite{vgg} trained for object classification as an encoder.
-In addition, we also test our method using the EML Net~\cite{eml} encoder, which comprises the NasNet-Large combined with the DenseNet-160 network pre-trained for object classification.
+Following the state-of-the-art saliency prediction method~\citep{deepgaze2}, to extract global, image-level saliency features, we use the first 16 convolutional layers of a VGG-19 network~\citep{vgg} trained for object classification as an encoder.
+In addition, we also test our method using the EML Net~\citep{eml} encoder, which comprises the NasNet-Large combined with the DenseNet-160 network pre-trained for object classification.
 These encode features from the whole image, without accounting for objects' dissimilarities, which is what we focus on below.
-Note that our approach generalizes to any saliency estimation network based on convolutional feature extractors~\cite{mlnet,dinet, eml, salicon, sam, kummerer2015deep, KRONER2020261}.
+Note that our approach generalizes to any saliency estimation network based on convolutional feature extractors~\citep{mlnet,dinet, eml, salicon, sam, kummerer2015deep, KRONER2020261}.
+This part of our network represents the global features in the scene, such as edges, textures, object parts, objects and contextual cues.